msakarvadia/robot_math_equation_solver/README.md

 ```
 roslaunch robot_math_equation_solver robot_math.launch
 ```
--   Once the program has processed an image taken from the camera, it will display its interpretation of the math problem through a series of popups (these can be used to inspect if the handwriting is being read correctly and if the camera is properly positioned)
+-   Once the program has processed an image taken from the camera, it will display its interpretation of the math problem through a series of popups (these can be used to inspect if the handwriting is the correct size and if the camera is properly positioned)

 ### Challenges